 Can you contest the fine?

-Yes, you can appeal if you think you have good grounds to do so.
-But consider first whether it’s worth the (significant amount of) hassle that comes with doing this in Italy.
+Yes, you can appeal if you think you have good grounds to do so, but you should first consider whether it’s worth the hassle that comes with doing this in Italy.

 But if your fine is especially high, or is truly invalid (and you can prove it), you may feel the dispute is worth the tangle with Italian bureaucracy.